ccollicutt/swiftacular/README.md

 # OpenStack Swift Havana and Ansible

-This repository will create a virtualized OpenStack Swift cluster using Vagrant, VirtualBox, Ansible, and the OpenStack Havana release for Ubuntu 12.04 or CentOS 6.
+This repository will create a virtualized OpenStack Swift cluster using Vagrant, VirtualBox, Ansible.

 #### Table of Contents